curateteaching/digitalpedagogy/keywords/eportfolio.md

 * Creator and Affiliation: Gayle Sweetland Center, University of Michigan

 The Sweetland Center hosts a minor in writing available to students across the curriculum; to support this minor, which requires an electronic portfolio, the Sweetland Center has developed a set of materials explaining the ePortfolio model for the minor, outlining reflective activities, and showcasing student work.
 This document-- "ePortfolios: Core Activities & Basic Elements"--explains three basic ePortfolio practices: (1) selection of artifacts; (2) evidence-based reflection; and (3) revision.
 In other words, addressing students, this guide points to some of the principal decisions that students will make in creating their portfolios; especially valuable for both faculty and students are the sections on interactive navigation for the ePortfolio and the role of visual design in it.

-KDH: AH HA!
-Perhaps the above artifact could appear first?
-That might ease users/readers into the construction of an ePortfolio?
-(Admittedly, this document had some formatting errors — so I guessed on the formatting and organization for some artifacts.
-It’s the translation to .md…sometimes gets screwy with the entire document.
-You might double check that everything is here and in place.)

 ### Tips for Building a Better Public Portfolio
 ![screenshot](images/eportfolio-tips-lsu.png)